Kenya has very diverse natural and cultural heritage with some truly unique monuments. Among the highlights of the country should be mentioned:

-Old Gedi - Coast Province.
-Historical, abandoned city, developed since 15th century.
+- Old Gedi - Coast Province.
+Historical, abandoned city, developed since the 15th century.
 Preserved parts of ancient mosque, palace.
 City is abandoned since the late 16th - early 17th century.

-Namoratunga I and Namoratunga II - Rift Valley Province.
+- Namoratunga I and Namoratunga II - Rift Valley Province.
 Two very interesting megalithic sites.
-Both are cemeteries from circa 300 BC, adorned with rings of massive standing stones with cattle brand symbols.
+Both are cemeteries from around 300 BC, adorned with rings of massive standing stones with cattle brand symbols.
 In Namoratunga II 19 standing basalt stones have astronomical alignment.

 Other man made landmarks

 - Fort Jesus in Mombasa - Coast Province.
 Large fort, built in 1593 by Portuguese.
 From air the plan of fort resembles a man.
 The first European fortress outside Europe built to resist cannon fire.
 Much used in warfare.